aadarshraj02/Travel-Planner/README.md

 #Travel Planner 📝
- You will get details of the plae alog with mp latitude and longitude and pictures related to that place.
+ You will get details of the place along with mp latitude and longitude and pictures related to that place.

 ## Get Started 🚀

-Enter the name of place/city and click on search button you will get latitude longitude pincode mp and images.
+Enter the name of place/city and click on search button you will get latitude longitude pin-code mp and images.
 If no location found it will give a fallback image showing no location found.

 ## Used